List of Farm to Market Roads in Texas (2100–2199): FM 2145

+FM 2145 begins at an intersection with U.S. Route 77 at the northern edge of La Grange.
+The highway travels in a north-northeast direction, passes through Nechanitz and after curving southeast, terminates passing Waldeck Church Ln and merging with FM 1291 just southwest of Waldeck.

 FM 2146

 Farm to Market Road 2146 (FM 2146) is located in Atascosa County.

 FM 2146 begins at an intersection with FM 1333 north of Charlotte.
 The highway travels in a more eastern direction and turns northeast at County Road 300.
 FM 2146 has a brief overlap with SH 173 northwest of Jourdanton and runs through the town of Amphion.
 The highway continues to run in a northeast direction and ends at an intersection with FM 476 northwest of Poteet.

 FM 2146 was designated on October 28, 1953, running from FM 476 near Poteet to SH 173 at a distance of 6.3 mi.
 The highway was extended southwestward of SH 173 on September 5, 1973, absorbing FM 3235 in the process.